newsdev/elex/docs/cli.rst

       -v, --version         show program's version number and exit --results-level RESULTS_LEVEL
                             Specify reporting level for results
+      --raceids RACEIDS     Specify raceids to parse
       --set-zero-counts     Override results with zeros; omits the winner indicator.Sets the vote, delegate, and reporting
                             precinct counts to zero.
+      --national-only       Limit results to national-level results only.
       --local-only          Limit results to local-level results only.
       --with-timestamp      Append a `timestamp` column to each row of data output with current system timestamp.